Kragujevac building

 Mr. Cicić shows us how it works

-Our traditional bun with kajmak was truly delicious, baked with three kinds of flour, although a bit heavy on a hot day.
+The traditional bun with kajmak, baked with three types of flour, was heavy but delicious, even on a hot day.

 Kragujevac-Serbia-Glimpses-of-the-World